German torpedo boat T20: Design and description

 The Type 37 torpedo boat was a slightly improved version of the preceding Type 35 with better range.
 The boats had an overall length of 85.2 m and were 82 m long at the waterline.
 The ships had a beam of 8.87 m, and a mean draft of 2.8 m at deep load.
 They displaced 888 MT at standard load and 1139 MT at deep load.
 Their crew numbered 119 officers and sailors.
-Their pair of geared steam turbine sets, each driving one propeller shaft, were designed to produce 31000 shp using steam from four high-pressure water-tube boilers which was intended to give the boats a maximum speed of 35 kn.
+Their pair of geared steam turbine sets, each driving one propeller shaft, were designed to produce 31000 shp using steam from four high-pressure water-tube boilers, which was intended to give the boats a maximum speed of 35 kn.
 They carried enough fuel oil to give them a range of 1600 nmi at 19 kn.

 As built, the Type 37s mounted a single 10.5 cm SK C/32 gun on the stern.
 Anti-aircraft defense was provided by a single 3.7 cm SK C/30 anti-aircraft gun superfiring over the 10.5 cm gun and a pair of 2 cm C/30 guns on the bridge wings.
 They carried six above-water 533 mm torpedo tubes in two triple mounts amidships and could also carry 30 mines (or 60 if the weather was good).

 Modifications

 Early-war modifications were limited to the conversion of the foremast into a tripod mast, installation of a FuMO 28 (Note: Funkmess-Ortung (Radio-direction finder, active ranging)) radar with fixed antennas angled 45° to each side.
-Quadruple 2 cm gun mounts began slowly replacing the 3.7 cm gun beginning in May 1942 as the ships were refitted.
+Quadruple 2 cm gun mounts began slowly replacing the 3.7 cm gun beginning in May 1942, as the ships underwent refitting.
 In September, installation of a single 3.7 cm gun was ordered, either the Flak M42 or the Flak M43, in lieu of the aft torpedo tubes, in all surviving boats, but it is also uncertain if this was done.
-By war's end, T20 was armed with the 10.5 cm gun, two 3.7 cm guns, one quadruple 2 cm mount and two pairs of 2 cm twin-gun mounts, one pair in the bridge wings and the other on platforms abaft the funnel.
+By war's end, T20 was armed with the 10.5 cm gun, two 3.7 cm guns, one quadruple 2 cm mount, and two pairs of 2 cm twin-gun mounts, one pair in the bridge wings and the other on platforms abaft the funnel.
 She still retained all of her torpedo tubes and had received twenty-one 8.6 cm RAG anti-aircraft rocket launchers.